News and Spotlights

 Lehigh students received national accolades when 32 design students in the department of art, architecture, and design (AAD) took home awards in the 2024 Graphis New Talent Design Competition.
 “Our graphic design students competed against BFA, MA, and MFA design students from prestigious...

-Working together, a deep-sea robot and human occupied submarine led the discovery The pace of discovery in the oceans leaped forward thanks to teamwork between a deep-sea robot and a human occupied submarine leading to the recent discovery of five new hydrothermal vents in the eastern Tropical...
+Working together, a deep-sea robot and human occupied submarine led the discovery The pace of discovery in the oceans leaped forward thanks to teamwork between a deep-sea robot and a human occupied submarine leading to the recent discovery of five new hydrothermal vents in the...

-A new interdisciplinary project in the College of Arts and Sciences creates a home for community-facing, action-oriented urban research A new initiative in Lehigh’s College of Arts and Sciences (CAS) is bringing together faculty and students from across the University to research and develop...
+A new interdisciplinary project in the College of Arts and Sciences creates a home for community-facing, action-oriented urban research A new initiative in Lehigh’s College of Arts and Sciences (CAS) is bringing together faculty and students from across the university to research and develop...

 Ph.D. student Casey Kies hopes to cement in history one of Lehigh’s first graduates For historians, it can be a challenge to empathize with historical subjects and understand their motivations and temperaments.
 But second-year history Ph.D. student Casey Kies is finding a lot to admire about...